CargoSense/vex/README.md

 You just need to add a validator _source_ so that Vex knows where to find it.

-A source is anything that implements the `Vex.Validator.Source` protocol.
+A source can be anything that implements the `Vex.Validator.Source` protocol.
 We'll use a keyword list for this example.
 The implementation for `List` allows us to provide a simple mapping.

-In our `mix.exs`, we add a `vex` source to `project`, inserting it before `Vex.Validators`, the source for all the Vex built-in validators:
+In our `mix.exs`, we add some `vex` configuration to `project`, declaring our new source before `Vex.Validators`, the source for all the built-in validators that ship with Vex.

 ```elixir
 def project do